-21. Sophomore Recital Junior Recital Senior Recital Bachelor of Music in Musical Theatre (15 minutes) (25 minutes) (50 minutes) Sophomore Recital Senior Recital (15 minutes) (50 minutes) 22.
-Bachelor of Music in Worship Arts Senior Recital (25 minutes) 23.
-Bachelor of Music in Composition Junior Recital, Principal Applied Senior Composition Recital (15 minutes) (50 minutes) 24.
-Bachelor of Music Education in Choral or Instrumental
+- (2) Bachelor of Music in Musical Theatre - (a) Sophomore Recital (15 minutes) (b) Senior Recital (50 minutes) - (3) Bachelor of Music in Worship Arts - (a) Senior Recital (25 minutes) - (4) Bachelor of Music Education in Choral or Instrumental - (a) Senior Recital (25 minutes) - i.

-- a.
 Principal applied students must perform for a committee selected from the applied music faculty at the end of each semester until principal applied degree requirements are met.
-Principal applied students are not required to perform for a committee at the end of the semester in which they present degree recitals, except at the discretion of the principal applied teacher. - i.
-Secondary applied students enrolled in a required secondary must perform for a committee selected from the applied music faculty at the end of each semester until secondary applied degree requirements are met. - Bachelor of Music in Performance, Musical Theatre, and Composition candidates must receive permission of the appropriate applied music faculty or composition faculty at the end of the sophomore year in order to continue work on a degree in performance, musical theatre, or theorycomposition. - Bachelor of Music candidates whose principal applied area is winds, percussion, or voice are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - 8.
+Principal applied students are not required to perform for a committee at the end of the semester in which they present degree recitals, except at the discretion of the principal applied teacher. - j.
+Secondary applied students enrolled in a required secondary must perform for a committee selected from the applied music faculty at the end of each semester until secondary applied degree requirements are met. - k.
+Bachelor of Music in Performance and Musical Theatre candidates must receive permission of the appropriate applied music faculty at the end of the sophomore year in order to continue work on a degree in performance or musical theatre . - l.
+Bachelor of Music candidates whose principal applied area is winds, percussion, or voice are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - m.
 Bachelor of Music Education candidates who follow the choral major requirements must choose as the principal applied area either voice, piano or organ.
 One of two options may be selected: - (1) Twelve hours of voice and, as a minimum, four hours of piano. - (2) Twelve hours of piano or organ and a minimum of six hours of voice.